Project Orion (nuclear propulsion): Potential problems

+Ablation (erosion)

-Exposure to repeated nuclear blasts raises the problem of ablation (erosion) of the pusher plate.
-Calculations and experiments indicated that a steel pusher plate would ablate less than 1 mm, if unprotected.
-If sprayed with an oil, it would not ablate at all (this was discovered by accident: a test plate had oily fingerprints on it and the fingerprints suffered no ablation).
+Exposure to repeated nuclear blasts raises the problem of ablation of the pusher plate.
+Calculations and experiments indicated that a steel pusher plate would ablate less than 1mm, if unprotected.
+If sprayed with an oil, it would not ablate at all.
 The absorption spectra of carbon and hydrogen minimize heating.
 The design temperature of the shockwave, 67,000 °C, emits ultraviolet light.
 Most materials and elements are opaque to ultraviolet, especially at the 340 MPa pressures the plate experiences.
 This prevents the plate from melting or ablating.

-One issue that remained unresolved at the conclusion of the project was whether or not the turbulence created by the combination of the propellant and ablated pusher plate would dramatically increase the total ablation of the pusher plate.
-According to Freeman Dyson, in the 1960s they would have had to actually perform a test with a real nuclear explosive to determine this; with modern simulation technology this could be determined fairly accurately without such empirical investigation.
+When the project ended, it was still unclear if the turbulence from the propellant and also the ablated pusher plate would significantly boost the total ablation.
+In the 1960s, Freeman Dyson noted that, resolving this would have required an actual nuclear test.
+Without the use of physical experimentation, a conclusion could not be found.
+However, modern simulations can now provide an accurate answer.

+Spalling

-Another potential problem with the pusher plate is that of spalling — shards of metal potentially flying off the top of the plate.
-The shockwave from the impacting plasma on the bottom of the plate passes through the plate and reaches the top surface.
-At that point, spalling may occur, damaging the pusher plate.
-For that reason, alternative substances — plywood and fiberglass — were investigated for the surface layer of the pusher plate and thought to be acceptable.
+Another potential problem with the pusher plate is that of spalling.
+Shards of metal could potentially fly off the top of the plate.
+The shockwave from the impact of the plasma on the bottom of the plate would pass through the plate and reach the top surface.
+At that point, spalling could occur, which would damage the pusher plate.
+One solution was, the shocks were to be absorbed with water cooled springs behind the plate.
+The Solution they ended up going with was through magnetic shielding.
+Magnetic field lines would be generated parallel to the surface of a conducting pusher pate, as the plasma from the explosion would expand it pushes the field lines against the conductor, increasing the flux density.
+The increased magnetic pressure would slow down the plasma, thus reversing its direction and accelerating it away from the pusher plate.

-If the conventional explosives in the nuclear bomb detonate but a nuclear explosion does not ignite, shrapnel could strike and potentially critically damage the pusher plate.
+If the conventional explosives in the nuclear bomb detonate but a nuclear explosion does not ignite, shrapnel could have strike and potentially critically damage the pusher plate.

-True engineering tests of the vehicle systems were thought to be impossible because several thousand nuclear explosions could not be performed in any one place.
-Experiments were designed to test pusher plates in nuclear fireballs, and long-term tests of pusher plates could occur in space.
+Physical tests of the vehicle systems were thought to be impossible because several thousand nuclear explosions could not be performed in any one place.
+So instead, experiments were designed to test the pusher plates in nuclear fireballs, and the long-term tests of pusher plates could occur in space.
 The shock-absorber designs could be tested at full-scale on Earth using chemical explosives.